ecmwf/metview-docs/docs/api/functions/newpage.rst

 newpage
 ==========

-.. py:function:: newpage(dw)
+.. py:function:: newpage()

     Forces a new page to be taken in the current PostScript/PDF file.
+Has to be used as an argument to :func:`plot`.

 .. mv-minigallery:: newpage